Ahmedelmoogy/fizzbuzz/README.md

 - Create a notebook to demonstrate requests that POST to the container endpoint and print out the response
 - Please explain why you have chosen this model as your demonstration

+* The solution to this part is under MODEL DEPLOYMENT DEMONSTRATION folder, the predict flask application is at predict.py and I use the Docker file included.
+You can check the HTTP response at test_server.ipynb

 # 3) EXPLORATORY DATA ANALYSIS DEMONSTRATION
 - Perform exploratory data analysis on any dataset in the huggingface datasets hub: https://huggingface.co/datasets
 - Include a notebook that contains your analysis within the repository
 - Please explain why you have chosen this dataset for your demonstration of exploratory data analysis
 - Document the process for using your updated repo in README.md so that we can try out your demo ourselves
 - Share the repo with the github users dcshapiro and elmathioso

+* This part is at EDA.ipynb